 Below you will find information on which examination board is responsible for which degree programme, on which matters you can contact the examination board responsible for you and how to submit an application.

-Examination Board for Economics, Chairman Prof David Bartlitz
+Examinations Board for Business Administration and Economics, Chair Prof. David Bartlitz

-- Responsible for the Bachelor's degree programmes in Economics, International Business Studies, Sports Economics and all Master's degree programmes (except Business Informatics and Management Information Systems)
+• Responsible for the Bachelor’s degree programmes in Business Administration and Economics, International Business Studies and Sports Economics, as well as all Master’s degree programmes (except Business Informatics and Management Information Systems)

-Examination Board Business Informatics & MIS, Chairman Prof Matthias Trier
+Examinations Board for Business Informatics & MIS, Chair Prof. Matthias Trier

-- Responsible for the degree programmes Business Information Systems (Bachelor and Master) and Management Information Systems
+• Responsible for the Business Informatics (Bachelor’s and Master’s) and Management Information Systems study programmes

 Matters relating to the Examination Board